 The area later housed Vienna’s main hospital for many years, which explains the location’s name: AKH is short for Allgemeines Krankenhaus (“general hospital”) and altes means “old” or “former”.

-Come November and December, this nourishment and succour take the form of doughnuts and mulled wine at the Christmas market occupying the main courtyard.
+Come November and December, however, this nourishment and succour also take the form of snacks and hot punch at the Christmas market occupying the main courtyard.

 The park-like layout surrounded by university buildings protects the market from the hustle and bustle of the street outside.

 Which is not to say things can’t get busy.
-But the Weihnachtsdorf is not as well known as, say, the Christkindlmarkt, so you’re less likely to find yourself facing bussed-in tourists.
+But the Weihnachtsdorf is not as well known as, say, the Christkindlmarkt, so you’re unlikely to find yourself facing bussed-in tourists.

-Not so many stands as elsewhere sell market wares, but you’ll still find a selection of the usual booths offering garments, accessories and jewellery, alongside a few more unusual stands.
-Last year I spotted organic dog snacks, Scandinavian pullovers, and environmentally-friendly thermos flasks, for example.
+Not so many stands as elsewhere tend to sell market wares, but you still find a selection of the usual booths offering a variety of high-quality accessories, jewellery, ceramics, clothing, and similar.

 Great for food

-Many people visiting are locals sharing punch and food with friends.
+Many people visiting turn out to be locals sharing punch and a bite to eat with friends.

-The reason locals gravitate here is because the Altes AKH has always been one of the better markets for food and drink, with a wide choice of warm winter fare and regional specialties from Austria’s provinces (and elsewhere: one booth described itself as a Georgian delicatessen at the previous market).
+The reason the Viennese gravitate here is because the Altes AKH has always been one of the better markets for food and drink, with a wide choice of warm winter fare and food from Austria’s provinces.

-Most of these food and drink stands surround their own self-contained mini plaza with plenty of bar tables available for convenience and conversation.
+Many of the food and drink stands surround a self-contained plaza with bar tables available for convenience and conversation.

-So you can browse the arts and crafts booths elsewhere in peace without needing to avoid people queuing for sausages and Glühwein (or a pumpkin seed wrap).
+That layout means you can browse the arts and crafts booths elsewhere in peace without needing to avoid people queuing for sausages and Glühwein.

-One or two areas typically offer shelter from the wind or cold.
-The Altes AKH courtyard also houses several restaurants offering traditional Austrian meals and good beer (the university influence), adding to the weatherproof nature of the market.
+The wider Altes AKH courtyard also houses several restaurants offering traditional Austrian meals and good beer (the university influence), adding to the weatherproof nature of the market.

 - 11am to 11pm (Sat)